Here’s what happens when you book in with Joyful Ceremonies:

 Once I’ve emailed you the first draft, you are encouraged to respond with any thoughts about what you liked and want more of, anything you didn’t like, something you wish to include but hadn’t thought of before now - even if you can’t quite put your finger on it but have a vague idea, all of your information and feedback is very useful.
 Some people want more cowbell.
 I get it.
 It generally only takes a couple of drafts to get your ceremony to a standard where all are happy and ready to go ahead.
 I am committed to all couples feeling completely satisfied and comfortable, and if additional meetings or emailing are required, I’m very happy to accommodate this.

-Around one week before the big day, we’ll meet at the location of the ceremony and have a rehearsal.
+In the week before the big day we’ll meet at the location of the ceremony and have a rehearsal.
 This is not to go word by word through the entire thing – but so everyone knows where to stand, when they’ll be speaking and to generally take the nerves out of it.
 Once you’ve had a rehearsal, even if you’re extremely nervous during the ceremony your muscle memory will kick in and you’ll be fine on the day.
 I’ve seen it happen so many times!
 I’ll be there and 100% have your back.

 Most couples say they had no idea how helpful the rehearsal was until afterward, when they realise how much more comfortable they felt.
 I’ve also got lots of handy tips for dealing with nerves that you can do in just a few seconds, with significant positive impact.
 There may or may not be some interpretive dance, references to chickens and important banana information included at this point.